internetErik/TeachProgramming/README.md

 Learning to code is hard and it shouldn’t be.  *I agree with Bret Victor that this is in great part due to programming languages being poorly designed.
 Ease of learning should be a core design consideration in creation of programming languages, and programmer should stop finding it acceptable for things to be otherwise.
 (Read more about this here: [http://worrydream.com/LearnableProgramming/](http://worrydream.com/LearnableProgramming/) )*

-Unfortunately, I can’t develop a new programming language, but I do have an interest immediately in helping those who are interested in programming learn.
+Unfortunately, I'm not introducing a new programming system, but I do have an interest immediately in helping those who are interested in programming.

 I belive in a direct person-to-person involvement in education; I don’t think we should be indifferent to people’s failures in learning, since a failure in these matters often makes it harder to make another attempt.
 We should not leave those who want to learn stranded.